Clay-foundation/model/docs/data_sampling.md

 ## Data sources selection

 The goal for the Clay model is for it to be as general as possible.
 It should be able to accept data from any platform coming from satellites, aerial, or drone platforms.
 For this to be possible, clearly the model design is the basis.
-We have developed a model architecture that can accept multiple different spectral bands and resolutions as input, at different sizes.
+Drawing inspiration from earlier works on Foundation models like Prithvi, SatMAE, ScaleMAE, DOFA, and SpectralGPT, we have developed a model architecture capable of accepting inputs of diverse spectral bands and resolutions in different sizes.

 To train such a model, it is necessary to create a training dataset that contains data from multiple platforms, and is as varied as possible in terms of